DataEmpress/DataEmpress/README.md

 ### Hi there 👋

+My name is Christina Brown and I am Georgetown MSBA student and data analyst.
+My speciality is data analytics and technical documentation.
+I have a knack for taking very mathematical, complex concepts and making them indigestible for both business and technical folks alike.
 <!--
 **DataEmpress/DataEmpress** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.